NeneWang/docs/docs/projects/Readme.md

 # Introduction

-In thise section I will be publishing my documentation for projects
+In this section I will be publishing my documentation for projects